cgentile04/Chuckie-101/README.md

-# Getting to Know Each Other
+# Chuckie 101
-This project provides code for Getting to Know Each Other and is based on [W3Schools HTML Tutorial](https://www.w3schools.com/html/).
+This project provides code for Chuckie 101 and is based on [W3Schools HTML Tutorial](https://www.w3schools.com/html/).

 ## Author